Meet the Heart Behind the Healing

 By my teens, I was already undergoing regular laparoscopic surgeries just to manage the fast-growing condition.
 Doctors offered little guidance.
 Every visit felt like a loop I could not escape: new prescriptions, more surgeries, more questions, but almost no answers.

-By the age of 24, I had endured over 20 laparoscopic surgeries, 7 emergency operations for ruptured ovarian cysts, and 2 C-sections.
+Now in my twenties, I had endured over 20 laparoscopic surgeries, 7 emergency operations for ruptured ovarian cysts, and 2 C-sections.
 One surgery nearly cost me my life.
 I bled internally for seven days, dismissed by my doctor as “normal,” even implied it was all in my head.
 But I knew something was wrong.
 It wasn’t until a nurse friend insisted on urgent tests that the truth came to light: I was bleeding internally and needed immediate surgery.

 A Moment of Terror